Updated to: 02 September 2019Download as PDF

 The responsibility for all EIA processes lies with the national authority.

-The proponent bears the costs associated with the EIA process.
+The developer bears the costs associated with the EIA process.
+In order to obtain an Environmental Decision, the developer has to pay a fee of 500GEL.

 Overview ESIA procedure